QubitPi/leadership-blogs/src/content/posts/causality/index.md

 2. _Formal Cause_ - _The material must receives the form (characteristics) of the type which conforms to its own definition_
 3. _Efficient Cause_ - _There must be something to initiate a process for change and cease the process when completed_, i.e. changing from what it was to what it is to be.
-[According to Lloyd, of the four causes, only this one is what is meant by the modern English word "cause" in ordinary speech](https://trello.com/c/V3QZplQN).
+According to [_Lloyd_](https://trello.com/c/V3QZplQN), of the four causes, only this one is what is meant by the modern English word "cause" in ordinary speech[^1].
 4. _Final Cause_ - The _end_ or purpose of the process being initiated.
 For instance, people exercise for their health.

 Often, several of the 4 coalesce one another to produce a single effect and the same cause is often alleged for its